JCWasmx86/Conquer/Codestyle.md

 Encapsulate as much as possible and prefer the usage of Streams and Lambda-expressions over loops.
 Make sure that each method only has one responsibility.

+The codestyle is currently quite ambiguous, but will be improved in the next weeks/months.
 ### Property files for translations

 These should be sorted alphabetically (`sort -o foo.properties foo.properties`)